aniketripathi/SortingAlgorithms/README.md

 # SortingAlgorithms
 C implementation of sorting algorithms.

 The library includes basic sorting and searching algorithms.
 They are not well optimized should be used only for educational purpose.
-The inc folder contains the header file sort.inc and the src folder contains the source file sort.c.
+The inc folder contains the header file sort.h and the src folder contains the source file sort.c.
 No separate file for searching algorithms.

 Searching Algorithms